Home

 Probably not after tasting Grandma's Bread Recipe that has now become a favorite restaurant recipe!

-For many, many years this was the most loved parts of family get-togethers at Grandma Lorraine's home.
+For many, many years making this bread recipe and enjoying the results this was a loved part of family get-togethers at Grandma Lorraine's home.

 As a child she learned the recipe and method from her mother.
 They never measured ingredients; just poured and spooned things together.

-When Grandma Lorraine was visiting one day, I asked her to teach me how to make this bread.
-This is how the lesson went: She poured the milk into a pan and before we heated it, I measured and wrote it down.
-She put the water into a bowl and before adding yeast, I measured it and wrote it down.
-On it went until I had every ingredient measured and the method recorded.
-I now had a written bread recipe.
+She poured the milk into the pan and before we heated it, I measured it and wrote it down.
+She put the water into a bowl, and before adding the yeast, I measured it and wrote it down.
+You get the idea; I measured and wrote down every ingredient she used.

 Ingredients: